Tech firms, Wall Street lead job cuts in corporate America

 Goldman Sachs Group Inc:

-began laying off staff
+Goldman Sachs began laying off staff on Jan.
+11 in a

-on Jan.
-11 in a sweeping cost-cutting drive, with around a
+sweeping cost-cutting drive, with around a third of those

-third of those affected coming from the investment banking and
+affected coming from the investment banking and global markets

-global markets division, a source familiar with the matter told
+division, a source familiar with the matter told Reuters.

-The job cuts are expected to be just over 3,000, one of
+The job cuts are expected to be just over 3,000, one of the

-the sources said on Jan.
-9, in what would be the biggest
+sources said on Jan.
+9, in what would be the biggest workforce

-workforce reduction for the bank since the financial crisis.
+reduction for the bank since the financial crisis.

 Morgan Stanley: